nilenso/media/proposals/bial.md

 ## Staffing and Rates ##

-To start with, we propose a blended rate of $80/hr per person for a team consisting of the following members:
+To start with, we propose a blended rate of $480/day per person.
+We propose a team consisting of the following members:

-- 1 full-time designer (100% of the time)
+- 1 full-time designer (100% of the week)
-- 1 full-time developer (100% of the time)
+- 1 full-time developer (100% of the week)
-- 1 part-time architect [too much? -sd] (25% of the week)
+- 1 part-time architect (25% of the week)

 Business Analyst(s) / Project Manager(s) who will not be billed explicitly (their time is accounted for in the blended rate).